donguree/hal-libs-header/documentation_mo/source/security/keymaster.rst

 File Location
 =============
+| The keymaster api for crypto operations is provided by libopteeKeymasterCA library.
+| libopteeKeymasterCA.so should be installed when hal-libs is built.
-| The sstr api for storing the key is provided through hal-libs and can be stored in hal-libs repo.
+| And keymaster code can be stored in hal-libs repo.

 API List
 ========